Signed URLs

 //->> https://demo.gumlet.io/fall.jpeg?width=300&s=xxxxxxxxxxxxxxxxxxxx

-You can take reference of this code and implement URL signing in language of your choice.
+You can reference this code and implement URL signing in the language of your choice.
 We will soon publish examples of URL signing in different languages.

 Expiry